vektra/mockery/docs/features.md

 }
 ```

-Mock generated with this parameter.
+Correct mock generated with this parameter.

 ```go
 import (